Skip to main content

 Is the Regex Tester free and safe?

-Yes, it is completely free with no usage limits, no watermarks, and no signup required.
+Yes, the Best Answer Hub Regex Tester is completely free with no usage limits, no watermarks, and no signup required.
 It is safe because all pattern matching happens locally inside your browser using native JavaScript.
 Your regex patterns and test strings are never sent to a server, stored in a database, or logged anywhere.
-You can disconnect from the internet after loading the page and the tool will continue to work perfectly.
+Disconnect from the internet after loading the page and the Best Answer Hub Regex Tester will continue to work perfectly.

 What is a regular expression (regex)?